achuchulev/terraform-aws-sample/README.md

-# terraform-aws-sample
-A sample repo with example of terraform aws provider
+# Build a sample infrastructure on AWS with Terraform